 The mini donut was born in the forties, when Tom Thumb donut machines cranked out teeny versions of the much-loved breakfast pastries at the rate of three dozen per minute.
 The machines didn’t catch on for a decade or so, then quickly became popular at state fairs and carnivals, where people loved to watch them at work, churning out donuts that were then doused in cinnamon sugar and served warm as a snack.
 To this day, people associate mini donuts with summer midways, but they’re surprisingly simple to make at home with simple yeast dough, canola oil, and a shot glass.

 If you’re looking for something unique to serve at a party, this is it.
-One batch of dough will make dozens of mini donuts, which cook quickly in just a couple inches of canola oil heated in a deep pot.
-It should be hot, but not smoking – test its readiness by dipping a small piece of bread in – it should sizzle around it.
-Roll out the dough and cut it with the open end of a shot glass – it will make perfectly-sized mini donuts – and poke holes through with a straw or your finger.
-When cooking them, don’t crowd the pot, or you’ll cool down the oil.
-Cook a few (or several, if your pot is big) at a time and flip as they turn golden, then remove with a slotted spoon to paper towels to drain, then into a shallow dish of sugar spiked with cinnamon.
-Serve warm, in paper cups or bags, if you get the chance – most likely your guests will hover around the stove and eat them as soon as they’re cool enough to touch.
+One batch of dough will make dozens of mini donuts, which cook quickly in just a couple of inches of canola oil heated in a deep pot.
+The oil should be hot, but not smoking: test its readiness by dipping a small piece of bread in — it should sizzle around it.
+Roll out the dough and cut it with the open end of a shot glass — it will make perfectly-sized mini donuts — and poke holes through with a straw or your finger.
+When cooking them, don’t crowd the pot or you’ll cool down the oil.
+Cook a few (or several, if your pot is big) at a time and flip as they turn golden, then remove with a slotted spoon onto paper towels to drain, then into a shallow dish of sugar spiked with cinnamon.
+Serve warm in paper cups or bags, if you get the chance — most likely your guests will hover around the stove and eat them as soon as they’re cool enough to touch.

 Homemade Mini Donuts